stack-chan/stack-chan/schematics/README.md

   * 1row-3column * 2pc OR
   * 2row-2column * 2pc
 * [Pin Header 2.54mm 2x15pin](https://www.switch-science.com/catalog/3654/)
+  * Be aware of lower pin height(about 3mm) than usual.
+We recommend you to use the product of the link above.
 * JST PH 2-pin Connector * 1pc
 * **Optional: Grove port connector**
   * PH 4-pin Connector * 1pc